Fazqix/Virtual-Home-Lab/pfsense-setup.md

 ## Assigning Interfaces

 `Accept all defaults` and allow pfSense reboot.
+More specifically this means clicking `Enter` through the options until pfSense auto reboots.

 Once the pfSense reboots with the default configured settings, you should come to a screen similar to this :